 Students at the International Studies Institute—ISI Florence—make full use of Florence as a living laboratory during their semester, summer, or academic year abroad.
 They walk the same medieval cobblestones as Dante, gaze upon the stunning masterpieces of Michelangelo and Leonardo da Vinci, and practice their Italian in the shadow of Brunelleschi’s dome.
 The Institute offers academic programs rooted in the liberal arts tradition—a fitting tribute to the birthplace of the Renaissance—and boasts a distinguished faculty and world-class student services team.
 At ISI Florence, students flourish in a safe, stimulating environment, savoring an exceptional educational experience in a truly exceptional city.

-The Institute was established in 2001 as a private non-profit institute registered with the Italian Ministry of Education and recognized as an American center for higher education in Florence, Italy.
+The Institute was established in 2001 as an independent private non-profit organization serving as a American center for higher education in Florence, Italy.

 ISI Florence is one of the founding institutions of the Consortium for Public Universities established in 2005, comprised of Pennsylvania State University, University of Connecticut, University of Virginia, Arizona State University, and University of Melbourne (Australia).
 The Institute also maintains academic affiliations with other colleges and universities including Roger Williams University, Rutgers University, Connecticut College, Marywood University, University of Maryland, and the University of Florence.
-ISI Florence’s sister program is the Umbra Institute in Perugia.
+ISI Florence’s maintains academic relations with its the Umbra Institute in Perugia.

 The Institute welcomes new institutional partners whose students will make a positive contribution to the ISI Florence student body by exhibiting the maturity, enthusiasm, and commitment to gain the most from the study abroad experience.